jbock-java/jbock/README.md

 This is what the program prints, when invoked without parameters:

-<pre><code>
-Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: 0
+<pre><code>Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: 0
     at cli.tools.CopyFile.main(CopyFile.java:10)
 </code></pre>

 ### Excuse me?

-We will now use jbock to give the user a human readable error message.
+We will now use jbock to print a friendlier error message.
 We define an abstract class `Args`:

 ````java